Two large offshore wind sites are sending power to the US grid for the first time

 Nearly 200 countries agreed last month at COP28 to move away from planet-warming fossil fuels — the first time they’ve made that crucial pledge in decades of U.N. climate talks.
 The deal calls for tripling the use of renewable energy, and offshore wind will be crucial to meeting that target.

+But the industry has had hard times recently.
+Developers have canceled several projects along the East Coast, saying they were no longer financially feasible.

+On Wednesday, Equinor and BP announced a “reset” for Empire Wind 2, a 1,260-megawatt offshore wind project off the coast of New York, citing changed economic circumstances on an industry-wide scale.
+The project isn’t canceled, but it will take longer to continue the development and participate in a future offshore wind solicitation.
+They did not change the first phase of the project to develop an 800-megawatt wind farm in the same lease area, Empire Wind 1.

 Large offshore wind farms have been making electricity for three decades in Europe, and more recently in Asia.
-The United States has struggled to launch the industry here.
-Vineyard Wind was conceived as a way to do just that, and prove the industry wasn’t dead in the United States at at time when many people thought it was.
+Vineyard Wind was conceived as a way to launch offshore wind in the United States, and prove that the industry wasn’t dead in the United States at at time when many people thought it was.

 The first U.S. offshore wind farm was supposed to be a project off the coast of Massachusetts known as Cape Wind.
 The application was submitted to the federal government in 2001.
 It failed after years of local opposition and litigation.
 Turbines began spinning off Rhode Island’s Block Island in 2016.
 But with just five of them, it’s not a commercial-scale wind farm.